mitchellbpowell/website/p/worthwhile-things.markdown

 Derek Parfit's *Reasons and Persons* is an excellent book, and works through a number of philosophical questions associated with altruism and morality.
 It is dense but manageable for a careful reader, even one without formal training in philosophy.
 Though I certainly don't expect that too many people will slog through it, I'm hopeful it's might still leave the world a better place than it might otherwise have been.

-# Replication Crisis, The
+# Replication crisis, the

 The [Replication Crisis](https://en.wikipedia.org/wiki/Replication_crisis) concerns deep questions about how the public and scientists consume statistical information.
 Perhaps the best result so far is that replication and meta-analysis have been getting a lot more press lately.

-# Rice Cookers
+# Rice cookers

 They're good for cooking rice.
 A good ricer cooker -- and I'm not sure there are any bad ones -- runs about $15.
 Just go to whatever store you'd buy pots and pans at and get the most basic one.
 They cook up good rice every time, without any need to fuss about timing or quantity of water or what have you.